 - Find a space.
 Think ahead: your delivery address needs to be easily accessible by a large vehicle and someone needs to be there during the delivery day to sign for the order.
 You need a weather-proof space big enough to divide, weigh and distribute the products into individual member’s orders.
 If you’re sharing out bulk purchases, you’ll need large, reliable scales that can weigh at least up to five and preferably 10 kilos, plus bags or other containers and marker pens.

-- Set up a business account with wholesalers and request a catalogue.
+- Set up a business account with wholesalers.
 Nominate a delivery address.

 - Create a master order form using a spreadsheet.
 Check whether an existing co-op will share a template of their order form; you could compare several to get ideas.
 Google docs is a common choice, or any other spreadsheet program that is accessible to all co-op members and easy to use.
 Share the file online so everyone can access it.
 Using formulas to total quantities and prices saves time but make sure everyone accessing the spreadsheet knows how to use it (or at least, what not to change).